A person holding a sad face sign over their crotch area.

 Individuals with underlying medical conditions or taking medications should always consult with their doctor before using castor oil, as there may be potential interactions or concerns.

-Castor Oil in Context: It’s NOT a Replacement for Medical Treatment
+Castor Oil is NOT a Replacement for Medical Treatment

 It’s crucial to stress that castor oil should never be considered a replacement for medically recommended treatments for Peyronie’s Disease.
 Established treatment options, often recommended by doctors, include: